AdamKeeley/P0223/Code Lists.md

 Set of search terms for each Covariate provided by SC.
 Used to search against all FSN & Alias descriptions to create a set of 'Parent' Concepts.
 The 'Child' Concepts for these were found, recursing down the full chain to get all related Concepts.
-Concepts and their FSNs were returned and sent to SC for intial review and grouping.
+Concepts and their FSNs were returned
-- Previously approved SNOMED Concepts included and marked as such
-- Any Concepts not included in the data excluded from review (reducing reviewable code count from >86k to <17k)

 <details>
-  <summary>Code to generate SNOMED covariate code lists: </summary>
+  <summary>Code to generate SNOMED initial covariate code lists from search terms:</summary>

   ```TSQL
   ALTER proc [dbo].[sp_search_Child_SNOMED] (@covariate varchar(max))